 Evidence of one of the following test scores:

-2. Canadian English Language Proficiency Index Program (CELPIP – General): test within the last two years, Listening 6, Speaking 6, Reading 5 and Writing 5
+2. Canadian English Language Proficiency Index Program (CELPIP – General): test within last 2 years; Listening 6, Speaking 6, Reading 5, and Writing 5

-3. International English Language Testing System (IELTS): Academic or General -- test within the last two years: Overall score of 5.5 with a minimum of 5.5 in Speaking and Listening and no score lower than 5 in Reading and Writing
+3. International English Language Testing System (IELTS): Academic or General – test within last 2 years: Overall score of 5.5 with a minimum of 5.5 in Speaking and Listening, and no score lower than 5 in Reading and Writing.

-Requirements are due prior to the first day of Clinical Placement, the Student Service Department will assist you with obtaining necessary documentation.
+Requirements are due prior to the first day of Practicum, the Student Service Department will assist you with obtaining necessary documentation.